manosvek/toy-chord/README.md

 # toy-chord
-Implementation of Toy Chord system for Distributed Systems course.
+Implementation of Chord system for Distributed Systems course.